-Traffic Throttling, Traffic Shaping and Traffic Management are all various names given to a similar tactic introduced by ISPs to reduce the speed of certain types of internet activity that are consider traffic heavy.
+Traffic Throttling, Traffic Shaping and Traffic Management are all various names given to a similar tactic introduced by ISPs to reduce the speed of certain types of internet activity that are considered traffic heavy.

-If this type of management needs to be in force at all is another matter although some may question why many ISPs only force such management on the two types of traffic that are synonymous with copyrighted material, BitTorrent and Newsgroups.
+If this type of management needs to be in force at all is another matter.
+However, some may question why many ISPs only force such control on the two types of traffic that are synonymous with copyrighted material, BitTorrent and Newsgroups.

-Where is throttling applied
+Where is throttling applied?

 One of the biggest UK ISPs, Virgin Media, apply their Traffic Management to both Peer to Peer (P2P) networks and Newsgroups which means that torrent throttling is definitely in place in what they call peak hours, this type of torrent and newsgroup throttling will be repeated around the world no doubt on your own ISP.

 Recently Virgin Media upped what they classed as peak hours which now include weekdays between 4pm and midnight and both weekend days between 11am and midnight.

 So while any transfer limits in place for total data transferred can’t be bypassed there is a smart way to increase your chances of getting a better speed when downloading from torrents or newsgroups in peak hours bypassing the torrent throttling in place.

-How to bypass torrent throttling
+How to avoid torrent throttling

-Although it is possible that encryption can slow down data transfer in our own tests and in general using a good and reliable VPN provider does not lead to much (if any) noticeable speed loss.
+Although it is possible that encryption can slow down data transfer in our tests and in general using a good and reliable VPN provider does not lead to much (if any) noticeable speed loss.

 Any speed loss through using a VPN service is likely to be minor and will in general still give a far greater download speed than without one if you find yourself affected by Traffic Throttling or one of the other numerous terms given.

 Once connected all the traffic between yourself and the VPN server is encrypted meaning that your ISP does not know what type of traffic you’re transferring, as far as they can tell it is just a secure connection and nothing more.

 DMCA notice worries